National Industry Pension Fund (NIPF)

-The application process takes up to 90 days from when the application is complete.
-An application is considered complete when all documents have been received.
+The application process takes up to 90 days to approve or deny your application from when the application is complete.
+An application is considered complete when all the requested documents have been received.

 Why haven’t I received my direct deposit into my bank account this month?

-If you have not received your direct deposit after 60 days of submitting your direct deposit form, please contact the Fund and your bank.
+If you have not received your direct deposit after 60 days of submitting your direct deposit form, please contact the SEIU Benefit Funds Office and your bank.

 How do I sign up for direct deposit?

-Please submit and return the Fund’s Direct Deposit Form located in the forms tab of this website or request a form from the Fund.
+Please submit and return the Fund’s Direct Deposit Authorization Form located in the Forms tab of this website or request a form from the Fund.

 How can I change my direct deposit?

-Please submit a revised Direct Deposit Form form as soon as possible so that your benefits will not be delayed.
+Please submit a revised Direct Deposit Authorization Form as soon as possible so that your benefits will not be delayed.

 When are pension checks mailed?

 All pension checks are mailed 1 to 2 days prior to the first day of the month.
 If you have direct deposit, your benefit check will be credited to your account on the first business day of the month.
-If you have not received your check by the 10th of the month, please contact the Fund for a reissue.
+If you have not received your check by the 10th of the month, please contact the SEIU Benefit Funds Office for a reissue.